mt-mods/protector/README.md

 protector_pvp = true
 - true or false this setting disabled pvp inside of protected areas for all players apart from those listed on the protector node.

-protector_pvp_spawn = 10
+protector_spawn = 10
-- Sets an area 10 nodes around spawn where pvp is disabled completely.
+- Sets an area 10 nodes around static spawnpoint that is protected.

 protector_drop = true
 - When true players who dig inside a protected area will automatically drop tools to stop them going any further.